datashaman/putio-automator/README.md

 * manage.py files_download [ --limit n ] - Downloads files from put.io (optionally limited)

 The *etc* folder contains a supervisor config file for the watcher, and a cron file for cron.d with a suggested schedule.
+The cron file uses flock so the jobs don't run over eachother if they take a long time.

 Configure Sickrage to use a Torrent black hole folder.
 Configure this application to monitor that folder and download to the same folder used for post-processing in Sickrage.

+To the people who installed the first version, apologies for the change in direction.
+It's a lot easier to rely on *nix cron to schedule things than to fiddle with threads.

 # Setup #